Susmitha0313/szucci-bags/README.md

 Szucci Bags is a full-stack e-commerce platform designed for seamless online shopping.
 The platform provides role-based access for Admin and Users, featuring secure authentication, product browsing, a shopping cart, and order management.
 Users can track their orders and manage profiles, while Admins can oversee products, orders, coupons, and users.
 The platform also includes an analytics dashboard for tracking sales and user engagement.

 ## 🔥 Features
-- **Secure Authentication:** JWT-based authentication for users and admin.
+- **Secure Authentication:** Session authentication for users and admin.
 - **Role-Based Access:** Different access levels for Admin and Users.
 - **Product Management:** Browse, search, and filter products.
 - **Shopping Cart & Checkout:** Add products to cart and complete purchases securely.